Home (contents) → Miscellaneous → Technical Writing and Programming

 It is so easy to assume that everyone knows what you know.

 Somebody just asked me why it is necessary to repack an emergency parachute if it has not been actually used (deployed) in an accident.
 It is to air the fabric, to prevent creases bedding in, to replace the rubber band ‘line stows’ (rubber can rot quicker than hyperlinks on web sites) and to check the integrity of the fabric.
-All of that ensures that it is likely to deploy quickly when you need it to.
+All of that ensures that it is likely to deploy quickly if you ever need it to.
 In addition, the annual repack provides the opportunity to hang up in your harness and practice throwing the chute, which is useful even without a ride on a ‘zip wire’.
 (You have to get it out to repack it anyway.)

 I thought everyone knew that.

-Programming career in About the author
+Programming career in About the author part 2